Elaserph/finance-app/README.md

 ## Code Coverage

-Snapshot of code-coverage of last build:
+Snapshot of code-coverage of last build:<br>
 ![CodeCoverage.gif](code-coverage-report/docs/CodeCoverage.GIF)

 To access the latest generated aggregated report after a **clean install** (present in target folder, won't commit to GitHub by default): <br>